LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/project-life-cycle/_index.md

 Below are the key questions you want to answer during this stage:
 - What issues need to be addressed?
-- What are the anolomies within the data?
+- What are the anomalies within the data?
-- What trends or movements arrise?
+- What trends or movements arise?
 - What presumptions or premise can be formed?

 ## Building a Model